 S/MIME

-S/MIME, which stands for Secure/Multipurpose Internet Mail Extensions, is a widely accepted protocol for sending digitally signed and/or encrypted messages.
-It is built into most modern email software and interoperates between them, which makes it one of the most popular ways to send secure emails.
+S/MIME (Secure/Multipurpose Internet Mail Extensions) is a widely accepted protocol for sending digitally signed or encrypted messages.
+It is built into most modern mail software and interoperates between implementations, which makes it one of the most common ways to send secure email.

-S/MIME uses the principles of public key cryptography.
-Each user has a pair of keys - a public key, which is made publicly available and used by anyone to encrypt the message, and a private key, which is kept secret by the user and used to decrypt any messages received.
+S/MIME relies on public-key cryptography.
+Each user has a pair of keys: a public key, distributed freely and used by senders to encrypt the message, and a private key, kept secret by the user and used to decrypt received messages.
 To use S/MIME, users must obtain a digital certificate from a trusted certificate authority (CA).
-The certificate includes the user's public key and is used to verify the identity of the user.
+The certificate carries the user's public key and identifies the user.
 The private key is kept securely by the user and is never shared.

 Obtaining a key pair

 S/MIME key pairs are typically obtained by requesting a certificate from a trusted Certificate Authority (CA).
-These certificates are usually distributed as a PKCS #12 file (also known as a PFX file), which includes the private key paired with the public key (the S/MIME certificate).
-These files are password protected to ensure the private key remains secure.
+Certificates are usually distributed as a PKCS #12 file (also known as a PFX file), which contains the private key paired with the public key (the S/MIME certificate).
+These files are password-protected so the private key remains secure.

 Exporting certificates